CoderDojoSV/mobile-games/section-05/README.md

 delta value as speed.
 You can also read delta as "change in" so `deltaX` means "change in X" and `deltaY` means "change in Y".
 The `deltaAngle` will allow us to rotate our objects as they fly around.
 We also define an eachObstacle method so we can iterate over each obstacle.
+The reason for specifying negative one or one is so that our flying obstacles don't all begin flying in the same direction.

 ```lua
 local obstacleImages = { "icecream.png", "yarn.png", "penguin.png" }